svendberg/Dynamics-Crm-Bookmarklets/README.md

 Dynamics CRM Bookmarklets
 =================

 The files in the build folder can be used in bookmarks directly.
-Just add "javascript:" in the front.
-Example: javascript:alert("test");

 <b>Entityinfo</b>
 Shows an alert box with the entity id and entity name when clicked.